mobidic/knotAnnotSV/README.md

 - Precise in COMMENTLIST which associated fields you want to display in tooltips (by mousing over)

+- Precise in RENAME which the column name to display in the output

+- Precise in HEADERTIPS some information about this column that you want to display in the header tooltips (by mousing over)

 - Inactivate fields you don't care either with a starting '#' or 'POSITION: 0' or by deleting line.

 ```bash